gephi/gephi/README.md

 # Gephi - The Open Graph Viz Platorm

-[Gephi](http://gephi.org) is an open-source platform for visualizing and manipulating large graphs.
+[Gephi](http://gephi.org) is an award-winning open-source platform for visualizing and manipulating large graphs.
 It runs on Windows, Mac OS X and Linux.
 Localization is available in French, Spanish, Japanese, Russian, Brazilian Portuguese, Chinese and Czech.

 - **Fast** Powered by a built-in OpenGL engine, Gephi is pushing the envelope on very large networks.
 Visualize networks up to a million elements.
 All actions (e.g. layout, filter, drag) run in real-time.

 - **Simple** Easy to install and [get started](http://gephi.org/users/quick-start/).
-An UI without scripts which and centered around the visualization.
+An UI without scripts centered around the visualization.
 Like Photoshop™ for graphs.

 - **Modular** Extend Gephi with [plug-ins](http://gephi.org/plugins/).
 The architecture is built on top of Netbeans Platform and can be extended or reused easily through well-written APIs.